MASTER OF SCIENCE IN COUNSELOR EDUCATION

 Program Overview

 The MS in Counselor Education Program at WCSU is three-year online program offering candidates two concentrations of study, School Counseling and Clinical Mental Health Counseling.
 The program trains students to work in K-12 School Counseling settings or in a variety of Clinical Mental Health settings.
 Asynchronous and digital synchronous learning is used for all our courses and supervisory activities.
-Please note that our skills courses do have an in-person synchronous learning component associated with the online course.
-In these courses (EPY 501, EPY 604, EPY 605, EPY 607, EPY 608, EPY 603), students are required to meet on campus three Saturdays per semester while enrolled in these courses to participate in clinical labs.
+Please note that our skills courses do have an in-person, on-campus learning component associated with the online course.
+While enrolled in these courses (EPY 501, EPY 507, EPY 508, EPY 603), students are required to meet on campus three Saturdays per semester to participate in clinical labs for a total of six (6) Saturdays over the three years of the program.
 Dates will be published in advance at the time of enrollment.
 Students who need an alternative option for clinical labs due to religious or health reasons must notify their instructor at the start of the semester.

 The Counselor Education Program has been accredited by the Council for Accreditation for Counselor Education and Related Programs (CACREP) since 1995.